JaneWen23/MyGarden/README.md

     Reverse commit specified by COMMIT and commit the result. i.e., withdraw a commit and commit on the withdrawal.
 But the name "revert" is better than withdraw, because it is technically the reverse of the target commit. and, if you revert twice, you will get the same as "no revert taken", which is better described by "revert".

-    NOTE: This requires your working tree to be clean (no modifications from the HEAD commit).
+    NOTE: This changes your workspace (you withdrew the commit, then the workspace restores to the stage when you last commited), so it requires your working tree to be clean (no modifications from the HEAD commit).

+4. operations from index to local repo and to workspace

+    4.1 reset an index (of a file)

+    this is different from the soft reset and hard reset. this is just to undo the "add" operation, i.e., the file in workspace is still there, but instead, not marked for commit.

+    I don't want to show the command for this reset because I wanto to avoid the confusion. this kind of reset can be done via "add -i" followed by choosing "3: revert" option.

+    4.2. status

+        git status

+   Displays:

+    paths that have differences between the index file and the current HEAD commit,

+    paths that have differences between the workspace and the index file, and

+    paths in the workspace that are not tracked by git.

+    4.3. checkout